 When you arrive you pay a small fee, and then take an elevator to the cave floor.
 The temperature in the cave felt about the same as it did on the beach, not cold like some caves.
-There is a large glass you stood behind and observed the sea lions frolic and play.
-They swim in and out of the cave at will but the thing I didn’t realize was the noise level.
+There is a large glass to stand behind to observe the sea lions frolic and play.
+They swim in and out of the cave at will, but the thing I didn’t realize was the noise level.
 That many sea lions in one location can make a lot of noise barking back and forth at each other.
 They were playful with each other and adorable to watch.
 It was another enjoyable adventure.

 Sea Lion Cave

 Finally, our vacation together had come to an end as we drove back to Portland.
 My husband flew home the next morning, and I started attending my seminar.
 However, I still had another whole week of meeting new people, seeing the sights of Portland, and I had a great time.